-High resolution spectroscopic observations with FUSE and HST STIS of atomic and molecular velocity stratification in the nebular outflow of M27 challenge models for the abundance kinematics in planetary nebulae.
-The simple picture of a very high speed (~ 1000 km s-1), high ionization, radiation driven stellar wind surrounded by a slower ($\sim 10 \text{ km s}^{-1}$) mostly molecular outflow, with low ionization and neutral atomic species residing at the wind interaction interface, is not supported by the M27 data.
-We find no evidence for a high speed radiation driven wind.
-Instead there is a fast $(33 - 65 \text{ km s}^{-1})$ low ionization zone, surrounding a slower $(\lesssim 33 \text{ km s}^{-1})$ high ionization zone and, at the transition velocity (33 km s-1), vibrationally excited H2 is intermixed with a predominately neutral atomic medium.
-The ground state H2 ro-vibrational population shows detectable absorption from $J'' \leq 15$ and $v'' \leq 3$.
-Far-UV continuum fluorescence of H2 is not detected, but Ly-man α (Ly α) fluorescence is present.
-We also find the diffuse nebular medium to be inhospitable to molecules and dust.
-Maintaining the modest equilibrium abundance of H2 ($\frac{N(H_2)}{N(HI)} \ll 1$) in the diffuse nebular medium requires a source of H2, mostly likely the clumpy nebular medium.
-The stellar spectral energy distribution shows no signs of reddening $(\vec{E}(B-V) < 0.01)$, but paradoxically measurements of H α /H β reddening found in the literature, and verified here using the APO DIS, indicate $E(B-V) \sim 0.1$.
-We argue the apparent enhancement of $H\alpha/H\beta$ in the absence of dust may result from a two step process of H2 ionization by Lyman continuum (Lyc) photons followed by dissociative recombination $(H_2 + \gamma \rightarrow H_2^+ + e^- \rightarrow H(1s) + H(nl))$, which ultimately produces fluorescence of H α and Ly α .
-In the optically thin limit at the inferred radius of the velocity transition we find dissociation of H_2 by stellar Lyc photons is an order of magnitude more efficient than spontaneous dissociation by far-UV photons.
-We suggest that the importance of this H2 destruction process in H II regions has been overlooked.
+High-resolution spectroscopy with FUSE and HST STIS of atomic and molecular velocity stratification in the nebular outflow of M27 challenge models of the abundance kinematics in planetary nebulae.
+The simple picture of a very high speed (~1000 km s-1), high-ionization, radiation-driven stellar wind surrounded by a slower (~10 km s-1) mostly molecular outflow, with low-ionization and neutral atomic species residing at the wind interaction interface, is not supported.
+Instead, we find vibrationally excited H2 intermixed with mostly neutral atomic species at a transition velocity (33 km s-1) between a fast (33-65 km s-1) low-ionization zone and a slow (\leq 33 km s-1) high-ionization zone.
+Ly α fluorescence of H2 has been detected, but far-UV continuum fluorescence has not.
+The diffuse nebular medium is inhospitable to molecules and dust.
+Maintaining a modest equilibrium abundance of H2 [$N(H_2)/N(H_1) \ll 1$] in the diffuse nebular medium requires a source of H2, mostly likely the clumpy nebular medium.
+The stellar SED shows no sign of reddening [E(B - V) < 0.01], but paradoxically H $\alpha/H\beta$ indicates $E(B - V) \sim 0.1$.
+The enhancement of H $\alpha/H\beta$ in the absence of dust may result from a two-step process of H2 ionization by Lyman continuum photons followed by dissociative recombination [H2 + $\gamma \rightarrow$ H2+ + $e^- \rightarrow$ H(1s) + H(nl)], which ultimately produces fluorescence of H α and Ly α .
+In the optically thin limit at the inferred radius of the velocity transition, we find that dissociation by far-UV photons.
+The importance of this H2 destruction process in H II regions has been overlooked.

-Subject headings: atomic processes - ISM: abundances - (ISM:) dust, extinction - (ISM:) planetary nebulae: general - (ISM:) planetary nebulae: individual (NGC 6853) - line: identification line: profiles - molecular processes - plasmas - (stars:) circumstellar matter - (stars:) white dwarfs --- ultraviolet: ISM --- ultraviolet: stars
+Subject headings: atomic processes - circumstellar matter - dust, extinction - ISM: abundances line: identification - line: profiles - molecular processes - planetary nebulae: general planetary nebulae: individual (NGC 6853) - plasmas - ultraviolet: ISM ultraviolet: stars - white dwarfs